Top 10 Alcoholic Beverage Pairings for Cigars

 #1 – Good beer

 When you’re drinking great beer, there are any number of pairings you could choose from.
-A mild cigar would go well with a mellow wheat beer or a lager—the first one that comes to mind is the Te-Amo World Selection Cuba Blend.
+A mellow cigar would go well with a mellow wheat beer or a lager—the first one that comes to mind is the Te-Amo World Selection Cuba Blend.
 If you’re smoking a real powerhouse like the La Flor Dominicana Double Ligero or Joya de Nicaragua Antaño 1970, I recommend a very hoppy India pale ale—the bitterness of this type of beer goes really well with stronger cigars.
 Finally, cigars with dark wrappers and sweeter profiles, like the Romeo y Julieta Reserve Maduro or Medici by Alec Bradley, would go well with a heavy porter or stout.
 Anything by Sierra Nevada is a safe bet, but my personal favorite cigar stout is Sam Smith’s Oatmeal Stout.

 As I said, those are half research-based and half my own opinion—I doubt you’d find a recommendation for cheap beer anywhere else, but that doesn’t mean you shouldn’t try it.
 What are some of your favorite cigar/booze pairings?